GnomoP/bramble-bot/README.md

 # TODO

+Note: the order of the goals does not reflect their priority, or any other attribute.

 - [ ] Run code in Python, Ruby, Perl or Bash.
+- [ ] Periodic update of gems and GitHub pushing.
 - [ ] Bot execution modes, e.g. log, cmd, sleep etc.
 - [ ] Command execution through the terminal emulator.
 - [ ] Command execution without prefixing for certain commands.